gojimmypi/osp/realm/README.md

 ## Visual Studio

+Developed with the latest version of Visual Studio 2022: 17.11.5

 The main Ream-Core solution file is located in `VS2022\RealmCore.sln`.

 There's also a stand-along wolfSSH solution that contains only the wolfSSL project in `VS2022\wolfssl-VS2022-cmake.sln`